kienyale/Trustworthy_project/README.md

 # Trustworthy Project — Reproducibility Guide

-This folder captures the executed notebooks, cached activations, vectors, and scripts needed to regenerate the key figures and metrics used in the sycophancy steering analysis.
-Everything below is self-contained and operates only on cached artifacts (no new forward passes required).
+This folder captures the executed notebooks, scripts, and plots needed to reproduce the key figures and metrics for sycophancy steering.
+To keep the repository pushable to GitHub, large activation caches (.npz) are **not** tracked; instead, scripts are provided to regenerate them.
+Follow the steps below to rebuild the data and reproduce every figure/table.

 ## Contents
 - `notebooks/`